Oska Bright Film Festival 2026

 We’re excited to launch this year’s festival with a new initiative by Oska Bright, in partnership with film distributor Tull Stories, to release and distribute feature-length films made by or featuring learning disabled people to cinemas in the UK and abroad.

-Our opening night is introduced by the Oska Bright programming crew with a keynote speech from Matthew Hellett.
-We are delighted to be joined by the Being Ola team for a post-show Q&A.
+Our opening night is introduced by the Oska Bright programming crew with a keynote speech from Matthew Hellett, followed by a performance by pianist, Chapman Shum.

 Book your tickets below and we’ll see you there!